-E. Code Enforcement Activities
+C. Code Enforcement Activities

 The City provides Code Enforcement services throughout the City solely on a complaint basis.
 A complaint-based system may result in underreporting of code compliance issues, particularly of rental housing stock.
 Often tenants fear retaliation from the landlords and are therefore less willing to report an issue.
 Language barrier may be another obstacle for reporting code compliance issues.
 In April of 2023, the City approved establishing a Rental Registry Program and increasing Fair Housing Counseling services.
 It is believed that the registry and enhanced fair housing counseling will help identify substandard housing conditions by giving renters a venue to report issues.
-Based on current Code Enforcement statistics, the 93905 Zip Code, Council Districts 2? and 4, have highest number of cases (Figure 1-3).
+Based on current Code Enforcement statistics, the 93905 Zip Code, Council Districts 2? and 4, have highest number of cases (Figure 3-3).
 The Alisal neighborhood is divided among three Council Districts - District 1, 2, and 4.
-A map illustrating the Council Districts is shown in Figure 1-4.
+A map illustrating the Council Districts is shown in Figure 3-4.

 Most of the cases opened were related to neighborhood maintenance issues.
-Most typical housing condition issues concerned illegal occupancy, primarily related to garage and garden shed conversions and recreational vehicles illegally connected to the City's sewer system (Figure 1-5).
+Most typical housing condition issues concerned illegal occupancy, primarily related to garage and garden shed conversions and recreational vehicles illegally connected to the City's sewer system.
 Additional issues include plumbing problems, overcrowding, and electrical hazards.
 These housing arrangements represent some of the City's most substandard housing conditions.

-The City adopted a Residential Rental Registration Ordinance on April, 2023.
+Housings conditions, particularly for low-income renters, are a significant concern in the community, which led to the creation of the Residential Rental Registration Ordinance, adopted on April, 2023.
 To keep community stakeholders at the center of the development of this Ordinance, the City formed a Community Advisory Committee (TAC) comprised of community advocates, housing developers, property managers, and private sector professional organization representatives to assist in formulating an equitable, acceptable Residential Rental Registration Program.
 Staff envision the Residential Rental Registration serving initially as a database that the City would use to collect and track rental data on units, including affordable units, and to disseminate information and expand tenant/landlord services.
 However, the utility of the Residential Rental Registration could be expanded over time to incorporate additional monitoring, compliance, and enforcement activities as new programs are established and linked to it.

 With this program, the City intends to abate on-going nuisances and increase compliance with State and local laws related to rental properties to ensure rental housing is maintained and meets minimum building, housing, fire, and nuisance standards and is safe to occupy.
 The Residential Rental Registration Program is intended to preserve and enhance the quality of life for residents living in rental housing, as well as the neighborhoods in which they reside.
+See Program 8 in Chapter 6 for implementation information.